 Learning Curve Any new software product or major feature has a learning curve.
-HEAT is no different.
-Moving from Excel to HEAT ISM, even moving from HEAT Classic to HEAT ISM has a learning curve, as do major functionality enhancements to HEAT.
+ITSM products are no different.
+Moving from Excel to a new ITSM product, even upgrading to a newer version, has a learning curve, as do major functionality enhancements.
 Without the support structure, collaboration, internal meetings, that that learning curve can be detrimental.
 It is important that any issues, no matter how big or small or channeled to the UAT Lead and/or Training Lead.
-If needed, the UAT/Training Lead should make a list of questions for the HEAT Consultant so that areas requiring assistance are addressed.
+If needed, the UAT/Training Lead should make a list of questions for the ITSM Consultant so that areas requiring assistance are addressed.
 Tip: This is where the a19 UAT Test Scripts Module comes in, by entering Comments for the consultant.

 When you’re test-driving a vehicle, there is a leaning curve too, so what do you do, first you do a visual inspection around the car, then inside inspection, check the side mirrors, rear view mirror, familiarize yourself with the control, adjust the seat, and then get familiar with how the car handles.
-Just like with any new HEAT System or new Ivanti Service/Asset Manager features.
+Just like with any new ITSM System or new ITSM features.
 It’s quite intuitive.
 Of course unless you’ve never driven a car or never even used a PC or Google.
 Then the learning curve will be harder and you need some basic training.

 Terminology When implementing a new system, there often is new terminology or a change in terminology, be it technical or business related.
 You’ve made it this far, so any new terminology has without a doubt been covered in the many workshops, design sessions, prototype reviews, and at sign-off.